dougeby/IntuneDocs/intune/device-restrictions-macos.md

 [Create a device restrictions configuration profile](device-restrictions-configure.md).

 > [!NOTE]
-> These settings can apply to the following enrollment types:
->
-> - Device enrollment
-> - Device enrollment with user approval
-> - Automated device enrollment
-> - All enrollment types, which includes device enrollment, user-approved device enrollment, and automated device enrollment (formerly DEP).
->
-> For more information on these enrollment types, see [macOS enrollment](macos-enroll.md).
+> These settings apply to different enrollment types.
+For more information on the different enrollment types, see [macOS enrollment](macos-enroll.md).

 ## General

-### Device enrollment
+### Settings apply to: Device enrollment

 - **Definition Lookup**: **Block** prevents user from highlighting a word, and then looking up its definition on the device. **Not configured** (default) allows access to the definition lookup feature.
 - **Dictation**: **Block** stops the user from using voice input to enter text. **Not configured** (default) allows the user to use dictation input.